JojiiOfficial/Triplink/README.md

 # Tripwire-reporter
 This is a client which parses the logs from [Tripwire](https://github.com/JojiiOfficial/Tripwire) and uploads the IPs to a [server](https://github.com/JojiiOfficial/ScanBanServer).
 The logs from [Tripwire](https://github.com/JojiiOfficial/Tripwire) are in most cases webscanner who scan your machine(s) to make analytics or want to hack you.
-If you use this package, you can store scanner automatically in a database and block specific IP adderesses.
-This allowes you to sync those evil IPs between multiple devices/servers.
+If you use this package, you can store scanner automatically in a database and block specific IP addresses.
+This allows you to sync those evil IPs between multiple devices/servers.
 In addition you can easily create/restore iptable and ipset backups.

 # Install
 Run